hneemann/yagi/README.md

 two values to check whichever is greater.
 If you replace the template type by a struct you will get compile time errors because structs are not comparable in that way.

----
-I have to apologise my poor english.